polterguy/hyper-ide/helpers/help-files/03 - Micro/02 - The grid system.md

 If you want to test the code in these tutorials, then the best way is to use [Hypereval](/hypereval), and create a new _"empty snippet"_, and save it as a _"page"_.
 If you do, you can click the _"preview"_ button to see the results of what we are going through in these tutorials.
+If you don't have Hypereval installed, you can find it [in the bazar](/bazar?app=hypereval).

 ```hyperlambda
 /*